stephanjusypiw/elixirbootswatch/readme.md

 	[07:45:14] Local version 3.9.0
 	```

-4. If gulp is not installed type the following at the command prompt:
+4. If **gulp** is not installed type the following at the command prompt:
 	```
 	npm install --global gulp
 	```

-5. Now there are a couple of ways to install Bootstrap.
-I’ve decided to use bower since it’s fairly easy.
+5. Now there are a couple of ways to install **Bootstrap**.
+I’ve decided to use **bower**
+   since it’s fairly easy.

-   To see if bower is installed type the following at the command prompt:
+   To see if **bower** is installed type the following at the command prompt:
    ```
    	bower -v
    ```
-   If bower is not installed on your system type the following at the command prompt:
+   If **bower** is not installed on your system type the following at the command prompt:
    ```
    npm install -g bower
    ```

-6. In the root folder of your application initialise bower with the following at the command prompt:
+6. In the root folder of your application initialise **bower** by typing
+   the following at the command prompt:

    ```
    bower init
    ```

    Answer the questions the best you can.
 A new **bower.json** will be created in root folder
    of your application.
 You can edit the **bower.json** file later if you wish.

-7. Create a **.bowerrc** at the root of your project and put the following code in the **.bowerc** file:
+7. Create a **.bowerrc** at the root of your project and put the following code
+   in the **.bowerc** file:

 	```
 	{
 		"directory": "vendor/bower_components"
 	}
 	```

     With that code, we specify that all our libraries will be stored in **vendor/bower_components**.

-8. In the root folder of your application type the following at the command prompt:
+8. In the root folder of your application type the following at the command prompt to search for
+    **Bootstrap**.
     ```
 	bower search bootstrap
 	```